DmitriySalnikov/OBSNotifier/README.md

 ## Troubleshooting

 If you have found a bug or want to suggest a new feature, then please create a new Issue.
-If necessary, attach logs, you can find them in `%APPDATA%/OBSNotifier` (`log.txt` and `plugin_manager_log.txt`)
+If necessary, attach logs, you can find them in `%APPDATA%/OBSNotifier/logs` (`log.txt` and `plugin_manager_log.txt`) or use the `Open logs folder` button in the tray.

 ## Screenshots